HR policies

 8 sections you should always include in an annual leave policy

-1 – Policy's purpose and scope
+1 – Annual leave policy purpose and scope

 2 – Holiday entitlement